Many-body enhancement in a spin-chain quantum heat engine: Introduction

 In this work we characterise the performance of an Otto cycle with a ferromagnetic spin chain as the working substance.
 In addition to displaying rich many-body physics, this system may be realised in experiments with a remarkable degree of control~\cite{porras2004,britton2012,bohnet2016,zhang2017,monroe2021}.
 We show that both short and long-range interactions improve the adiabatic work output and efficiency in the paramagnetic phase at low temperatures $k_B T\lesssim \hbar\omega$.
 The performance enhancement is qualitatively explained by an analytic model considering just the ground and first excited state, in which case the thermal state exhibits bipartite entanglement.
-For temperatures $k_BT>\hbar\omega$, higher energy eigenstates are occupied and the performance degrades, approaching the non-interacting performance.
-This effect is reduced as the range of interactions is increased, and hence high efficiency is most robust for long-range interactions.
-For diabatic work extraction, decreasing the engine cycle time decreases performance due to quantum friction~\cite{kosloff2002,feldmann2003,plastina2014}.
+For temperatures $k_BT>\hbar\omega$, higher energy eigenstates are occupied and interactions degrade performance.
+These thermal fluctuations decrease as the range of interactions is increased, and hence greater efficiency is most robust for long-range interactions.
+For diabatic work extraction, decreasing the engine cycle time reduces performance due to quantum friction~\cite{kosloff2002,feldmann2003,plastina2014}.
 We demonstrate an approximate, experimentally realisable counterdiabatic drive that can mitigate friction for weak interactions, and hence a performance enhancement is possible at finite power output.

+This paper is organised as follows.
+In Sec.~\ref{model} we introduce the spin-chain model and the engine cycle.
+In Sec.~\ref{adiabaticPerformance} we demonstrate the performance enhancement in the adiabatic, low temperature limit.
+In Sec.~\ref{finiteTempPerformance} we demonstrate how increasing temperature decreases the performance enhancement.
+In Sec.~\ref{diabaticPerformance} we show performance for finite-time work extraction, and show how a performance enhancement can be retained by using an approximate counter-diabatic drive.
+We conclude in Sec.~\ref{conclusion}.